 Kickoff contribution by Floris de Witte

-Comments by Daniel Thym, Richard Bellamy, Päivi Johanna Neuvonen, and Vesco Paskalev
+Comments by Daniel Thym, Richard Bellamy, Päivi Johanna Neuvonen, Vesco Paskalev, Saara Koikkalainen, and Rainer Bauböck

 Bloodlines and Belonging: Time to Abandon Ius Sanguinis?